 |Page-Level Color Detection||364 ms|

 |Difference||< 1ms per page|

-Q Does PaperCut support color coverage or 3-tired billing (e.g. enhanced/limited or color coverage)?
+Does PaperCut support color coverage or three-tiered billing (e.g. enhanced/limited or color coverage)?

 This topic is addressed in detail in Tiered Billing and Color Coverage.

-Q Page-level color detection sounds good.
-Why would I NOT use it?
+Page-level color detection sounds good.
+Why would I not use it?